Table of Contents

 It does, in fact.

 Generally speaking, the most effective way to provide heat for a crested gecko is with a low-wattage incandescent bulb in a hood fixture during the day.
 White heat bulbs are the best way to imitate the warmth of sunlight indoors, and have a less intense output than halogens, which is perfect for heat-sensitive crested geckos.
-Do not use ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.
+We recommend that you don't use ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.

 How to measure terrarium temperature